Long Term Care Insurance

-Indemnity long term care insurance policies pay your selected daily benefit as soon as you qualify for benefits.
+Indemnity long term care insurance pays your daily benefit as soon as you qualify for benefits.
 You receive this amount regardless of the actual cost of care.
 For example, during early stages of home care a person may incur a lower cost of care due to more limited needs.
-Or care costs could be lower because their spouse is providing some care.
+Or care costs could be lower because a spouse is providing some care.
 A reimbursement plan pays the actual cost of care, while the indemnity plan pays the maximum daily (or monthly) benefit.
 Indemnity plans even allow you to put money in the bank.
 The advantage of an indemnity long term care plan is the potential to receive more money each month than you incur in expenses.

 Cash Benefit LTC Policies